1005 N. Marion St.

 Form letters mailed to licensed drivers expressing concerns about their ability to drive safely because of a potential medical condition contain a requirement for the driver to submit requested medical information within 45 days from the date of the letter, and failure to provide the requested information will result in the revocation of the driver’s license.

-Section 322.126(3), F.S., states reports of disability to the Department are confidential and exempt from the provisions of Section 119.07 (1), F.S., and shall be used solely for the purpose of determining the qualifications of any person to operate a motor vehicle on the highways of this state.
+Section 322.126(3), F.S., states reports of disability to the Department are confidential and exempt from the provisions of Section 119.07 (1), F.S..
+They shall be used solely to determine the qualifications of any person to operate a motor vehicle on the highways of this state.

-Section 322.125(4), F.S., states reports received or made by the Board or its members for the purpose of assisting the Department in determining whether a person is qualified to be licensed are for the confidential use of the Board or the Department and may not be divulged to any person except the licensed driver or applicant or used as evidence in any trial and are exempt from the provisions of Section 119.07(1), F.S.
+Section 322.125(4), F.S., states reports received or made by the Board or its members to assist the Department in determining whether a person is qualified to be licensed are for the confidential use of the Board or the Department and may not be divulged to any person except the licensed driver or applicant or used as evidence in any trial and are exempt from the provisions of Section 119.07(1), F.S.

 DHSMV’s Medical Release Form